Brainiac (character): The New 52

-Brainiac's origin in The New 52 is revealed in Superman #23.2.
-Vril Dox was acknowledged as the greatest scientist on his homeworld, Yod-Colu, given his advances in force field technology and miniaturization.
+Brainiac's origin in "The New 52" is revealed in Superman #23.2.
+Vril Dox was acknowledged as the greatest scientist on his homeworld, Yod-Colu, due to his advances in force field technology and miniaturization.
 He developed an artificial intelligence, C.O.M.P.U.T.O., allowing him to discover the fifth dimension.
 Dox discovered the fifth dimension was in a state of war, and a group of its inhabitants, the Multitude, had entered their dimension and destroyed over a hundred planets.
 Realizing Yod-Colu was next in the Multitude's path, Dox tried to find a way to save his planet, even performing experiments on his son.
 The magistrates of Yod-Colu sentenced Dox to exile, but Dox used C.O.M.P.U.T.O. to take control of Yod-Colu's computer networks.
 Copying the planet's database, Dox constructed an army of robot servants called Terminauts and miniaturized the city his wife and son lived on and bottled it in a force field, while the rest of Yod-Colu was destroyed by the Multitude.

 After the destruction of Yod-Colu, Dox constructed an army of starships and distributed his consciousness across a series of robots that would each travel the universe to preserve planets from the Multitude, becoming known as the Collector of Worlds.
 One of these robots attacked Krypton.
 Dox became fascinated by Jor-El, a Kryptonian scientist who actually saved his homeworld from the Multitude.
 Upon returning to Krypton, however, Dox discovered Krypton had been destroyed.

 Referred to at first as 'The Collector of Worlds', Brainiac is first seen as the mysterious informant that supplies Lex Luthor information of Superman and his alien nature.
 Clark is having a dream of Krypton's final moments in which an artificial intelligence that controls the planet wakes up robots in an attempt to preserve the Kryptonian culture.
 Later, while Clark conducts an interview in a robotic factory, the same harvester robots appear.